gatsbyjs/gatsby/docs/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 ## Creating pages in the pages directory

 Gatsby provides some awesome out-of-the-box routing.
 Anything you create in the `/pages` directory will automatically create a route for you.
-For instance, if you were to create a file called `gatsby-is-awesome.js`, Gatsby.js would see that and create a route called http://localhost:8000/gatsby-is-awesome.
+For instance, if you were to create a file called `gatsby-is-awesome.js`, Gatsby would see that and create a route called http://localhost:8000/gatsby-is-awesome.

 You can also see that the starter default comes with a few pages already in the `/pages` directory.
 The index page is what will show when a user visits [http://localhost:8000/](http://localhost:8000/).
 There is also a file called page-2.js which is just a simple page to show how linking works.
 Finally, there is a 404.js available which is the 404 page that shows when your Gatsby site is live.